-The mission of the Youth Bureau is to promote the well-being of all youth ages 0-21 and to advance positive youth development.
+The Youth Bureau advances positive youth development.
+Its mission is to promote the well-being of all youth ages 0-21.
 The Youth Bureau's goals are to advance the physical, moral, mental, and social development of youth through positive youth activities; aid agencies in addressing the risk factors that lead to juvenile delinquency and youth crime; and encourage towns and villages to provide youth activities by giving them funds and technical assistance.
 The Youth Bureau functions and essential tasks are defined by NYS executive law and NYS Office of Children and Family Services (OCFS) policies and procedures.